 Accordingly, there are no specific scores that we ask for: The higher the above scores are, the better the chances of being admitted.

-a special early admission plan for fall admission has been designed for students who fulfill the following requirements:
+Concerning early admission (only applicable for fall terms) please note that a special early admission plan for fall admission has been designed for students who fulfill the following requirements:

 - Submission of application form by the early admissions application deadline

 - Class rank in the top 25 percent in each of the last two years prior to application

 Minimum total SAT I (NEW)|

 Redesigned SAT1 of March 2016 or later